Table of contents

 What is Pegasus spyware?

 Pegasus is spyware designed to infiltrate smartphones to monitor activity and steal personal information.
-While malware of this type isn’t new, Pegasus is a particularly effective breed because it's easy to install, difficult to detect, and grants access to all the data on a device.
+While malware of this type isn’t new, Pegasus is a particularly effective breed because it's easy to install, difficult to detect Pegasus spyware, and grants access to all the data on a device.
 Investigators have linked the spyware, which is primarily associated with mobile phone surveillance, to multiple security breaches, many involving journalists.
+Some articles refer to a Pegasus spyware scam—phishing messages or fake “security” pages that exploit fear of Pegasus—so treat unexpected links and urgent update prompts with caution.

 Pegasus spyware boasts several standout features.
 The software is:

 When it comes to Pegasus, you’re dealing with a high-level piece of spyware, and that’s nothing to scoff at.
-The program was designed for government use, which means quality and functionality is as good as it gets.
+The program was designed for government use, which means its quality and functionality are as good as they get.
+If anything feels off, run a spyware scan and keep a brief incident report with timestamps and screenshots.

 You can protect yourself from Pegasus using dedicated cybersecurity software—and that’s where Clario Anti Spy comes in.